Our School (TV series)

-Our School is a British documentary reality television programme on CBBC which first aired on 3 September 2014 and has run for seven series, with an eighth currently in production.
+Our School is a British documentary reality television programme on CBBC which first aired on 3 September 2014 and has run for eight series.
 It uses a fly-on-the-wall format to show the everyday lives of the staff and pupils in secondary schools and follows children as they move from Year 6 into Year 7.
 From series 5 onwards, the series featured pupils in both Year 7 and Year 8.

-In 2019, a spin-off called Our School Summer Camp was made, featuring students from series 1, 2 and 3 and some new students, joined by headteacher Shirley Ballas.
+In 2019, a spin-off called Our School Summer Camp was made, featuring students from series 1, 2 and 3, and some new students, joined by headteacher Shirley Ballas.

 Series overview

 Development and production

 Our School was commissioned in September 2013 by the production company TwoFour and CBBC (the children's television brand owned by the BBC and primarily aimed at children aged between the ages of 7 and 16).
 Each series of programmes follows the day-to-day school life of 11-year-olds as they transition from different primary schools to embark on their first year at a secondary school and the commencement of their Key Stage 3 education.
 The programme uses a fly-on-the-wall camera approach to record the trials and tribulations, the joys and the sorrows, and the successes and surprises, of eleven Year 7 pupils throughout the whole academic year.
 Each series is filmed in a different school.

 Our School was publicly announced in early 2014.
 The series follows the same overall format as Educating..., another documentary reality television programme on Channel 4 from the same production company which was first broadcast in September 2011 and which also uses fly-on-the-wall cameras.

-Our School has run for seven series on CBBC to date, with each series having between 15 and 20 episodes, and with each episode focusing on a particular event, group of students or storyline.
+Our School has run for eight series on CBBC and BBC iPlayer to date, with each series having between 15 and 20 episodes, and with each episode focusing on a particular event, group of students or storyline.
 In addition, there have been multiple specials in which students and schools from previous series are revisited.
-An eighth series is currently in production.

 Episodes

 Series 1 (2014–15)

 The first series was filmed at Conyers School in the town of Yarm near Middlesbrough.
 It showed the Year 7 classes experiencing secondary school for the first time and featured some of the challenges they may face in later life.

 The first series was made up of 15x30 minute episodes and began to be broadcast on 3 September 2014.
 The final episode of the series was aired on 10 December 2014.

-In 2015 it was announced that a special episode would be added to the first series.
+In 2015, it was announced that a special episode would be added to the first series.
 This aired on 7 September 2015 and was a catch-up episode that saw the cameras return to see what had happened to the Year 7 pupils, who were now in Year 8.